5c0r/live-then-learn/Thoughts/FAILED_INTERVIEWS.md

 ### Food delivery 'industries'
 - Foodora: Ghosted
 - Wolt: Not good enough at React and its ecosystem, or they accidentally hired 10 or few drame queens from a "Fashion company".
-Hopefully the time is different,
+Hopefully the time is different
 - But will I be joining them in the future so I could work with drama queens/kings ?
 Nope in 10^6 years ?

 ### Zalando ( 2018 )